henrichg/PhoneProfilesPlusExtender/README.md

 __Another sources of PhoneProfilesPlusExtender:__

-__Galaxy Store (for Samsung devices):__
+Use keyword "PhoneProfilesPlus" for search this application in these stores.

-Use keyword "PhoneProfilesPlusExtender" for search this application in this store.
+__Galaxy Store (for Samsung devices)__

 ---